dpurohit108/DH110-F22-DHRUVP/Assignments/Assignment01.md

 ### Overall Assessment

 This site has a very simple and basic design that serves the purpose of displaying information, but makes interactions with the user difficult.
 While it has valuable data, there is not much of a story behind everything that is going on and being presented.
 What is written is not visually appealing to read and interact with.
 Utilizing data from other sites and areas would improve the site as well.

+Note: Portion of set up/structure code used from Emily Dong's previous project site.